My "brain-body" focus

 The body cannot heal in a stressed state.

 No matter the effort that you put into your healing, if your body is experiencing chronic stress, it’s not going to take hold.
-My autoimmune clients tend to have high stress and, as if that isn’t enough, they exacerbate their symptoms through anxiety, worry, fears, stress and complete obsession about finding the root cause of their disease.

 It isn’t enough to do yoga, take a bath, get a massage, journal, or take a walk once every couple days.
 The opportunity for deep healing lies in completely changing how we respond to life.